Learn how the media works and how to work with it. Find out the best time to communicate with the media and how to frame your message best.

 How the News Media Works:

-- Generally speaking, most news stories have to do with conflict and events and issues that affect the readership or broadcast audience.
+- Generally speaking, most news stories have to do with conflict, events, and issues that affect the readership or broadcast audience.
 Stories often take local angles on national issues, are appealing human interest stories, or cover celebrity events.

 - Journalists usually work on very tight timelines.